QMENTA/qmenta-sdk-tool-tutorial/README.md

     `>> docker push qmentasdk/radiomics_tool:1.0`

-More information about working with docker containers in the [QMENTA skd documentation](https://docs.qmenta.com/sdk/develop_images.html#using-a-dockerfile).
+For more information about working with docker containers in the [QMENTA skd documentation](https://docs.qmenta.com/sdk/develop_images.html#using-a-dockerfile).

 A list of QMENTA's public docker containers can be found at the [qmentasdk docker registry](https://hub.docker.com/u/qmentasdk).